pragmagrid/pcc/condor_rocks_patch/README.md

 vc-manager
 ==========
 This condor patch enables condor to submit vm universe jobs via rocks.
+A sample submit script and configuration file can be found in the test directory.

 Note: the real rocks command (pragma_boot) is not integrated at this moment.
 The condor vm gahp calls a fake script that simulates rocks command.
 The VM status is manipulated by manually write job status to a file.